 3. Mental health

 Though this benefit is highly subjective, the psychoactive nature of cannabis may be particularly helpful for those facing an end of life crisis.
-Other psychoactive like psilocybin, the active component in magic mushrooms, have successfully eased cancer-related depression and anxiety for months after treatment.
+Other psychoactive substances like psilocybin, the active component in magic mushrooms, have successfully eased cancer-related depression and anxiety for months after treatment.

 While cannabis is not nearly as powerful, the pleasant, euphoric uplift and silly mood boost the plant provides can often be helpful and nourishing for those facing chronic stress and mental health challenges.